-by Doreen, Manager, Product Management Group, Exclusive for Fire Mountain Gems and Beads®
+by Doreen, Product Management Group, Exclusively for Fire Mountain Gems and Beads®

 Pearls Through History

 No one really knows who the earliest people to collect and wear pearls were.
 It is believed by some that an ancient fish-eating tribe, perhaps along the coast of India, initially appreciated the shape and luster of saltwater pearls, which they discovered while opening oysters for food.